 When you give to Food & Water Watch, you are helping move America OFF fossil fuels by educating Floridians on the need to ban fracking, keep fossil fuels in the ground, stop dangerous pipelines and infrastructure projects, and initiate an immediate and just transition to 100% clean, renewable energy.

-It's a devastating reality that storms like hurricanes Harvey, Irma, and Maria are becoming more intense and more frequent due to climate change.
+It's a devastating reality that storms like hurricanes Florence and Michael are becoming more intense and more frequent due to climate change.
 As fossil fuels are a major reason for the increase in temperatures, Floridians will need to play a major role in pushing for a more sustainable energy policy.
 Working mostly in coastal communities that will be impacted the most, you can help raise the voices of frontline and environmental justice communities to make the case for why the U.S. needs a bold and ambitious plan like the OFF ACT.
 Your support will help organize speakers, films, rallies and other trainings to help ordinary citizens advocate for clean renewable energy.

 This past spring, with Rep. Tulsi Gabbard (D – HI), Food & Water Watch helped introduce the OFF Fossil Fuels for a Better Future Act, the most aggressive climate change legislation ever introduced by congress.
 When you support Food & Water Watch, you are organizing Florida's leaders to sign onto this act and help move the state towards 100% renewable energy by 2035.